rydmike/flex_color_scheme/README.md

-# Built-in Scheme Reference
+# Scheme Reference

 This table lists all current built-in schemes and provides a link to a high-resolution example phone image of each one.

 | FlexScheme   | Name                   | Description | Light___| Dark___|
 | ----         | ----                   | ----        | ----  | ---- |